kapilreddy/bunshin/README.md

   ;; served either from 6379 or 6380
   (bc/get! ctx "test1")

-  ;; Cluster is again resized and this time it has shrinked.
+  ;; Cluster is again resized and this time it has shrunk.
   (def ctx (bc/gen-context [{:pool {}
                              :spec {:host "127.0.0.1"
                                     :port 6379}}]))